androidPluto/pluto/README.md

 ### Add Gradle Dependencies

 Pluto is distributed through [***mavenCentral***](https://search.maven.org/artifact/com.plutolib/pluto).
-To use it, you need to add the following Gradle dependency to your build.gradle file of you android app module.
+To use it, you need to add the following Gradle dependency to your build.gradle file of your android app module.

 ```groovy